SilentRhetoric/WindowSense/README.md

 ## How It Works

-WindowSense runs as a Python script on an internet-connected Raspberry Pi and helps your keep your home fresh through a few functions:

-1. Reading your Nest thermostat's heat & cool setpoints via Google's smart device access API
+* Reading the Nest thermostat's heat & cool setpoints via Google's smart device access API
-2. Getting the weather forecast from OpenWeatherMap's API using the pyowm library
+* Getting the weather forecast from OpenWeatherMap's API using the pyowm library
-3. Dynamically calculating and drawing a graph that relates the outside temps to your personal comfort settings
+* Dynamically calculating and drawing a graph that relates the outside temps to your personal comfort settings
+* Interactive button commands, including:
+  - Ambient temp & humidity readout from the Nest
+  - Thermostat heat & cool setpoint readouts
+  - LED brightness adjustment
+  - Manually refreshing the graph
-4. Providing temp & humidity readouts, setpoint readouts, brightness adjustments, and a way to safely shut down the Raspberry Pi
+  - A way to safely shut down the Raspberry Pi

-## Respository Contents
+## Repository Contents

 This repository includes the Python script which runs WindowSense, as well as some additional resources, including:

-1. "Raspberry Pi Setup" - Guidance for how to set up a fresh Raspberry Pi
+- **Raspberry Pi OS Setup:** Guidance for how to set up a fresh Raspberry Pi
-2. "Software Installation" - Instructions on how to set up the software and get the script running
+- **Software Installation:** Instructions on how to set up the software and get the script running
-3. "Hardware Assembly" - Information on the hardware and 3D-printed case
+- **Hardware Assembly:** Information on the hardware and 3D-printed case
-4. "Learning Resources" - Supplemental learning resources for those interested in learning more about the technologies used to create WindowSense
+- **Learning Resources:** Supplemental learning resources for those interested in learning more about the technologies used to create WindowSense

 ## Thanks and Acknowledgments

-I want to extend many thanks to the Raspberry Pi Foundation and the countless makers and teachers who comprise the incredible community around these devices that inspired and helped me to create this project.
+I want to extend many thanks to the Raspberry Pi Foundation and the countless makers and teachers who comprise the incredible educational and open-source maker community that inspired and helped me to create this project.

 ## Disclaimer
-This project was created as an educational experience and is in no way associated with Google, Nest, OpenWeatherMap, the Raspberry Pi Foundation, or any other company mentioned in this repository.
+This project was created as a self-directed educational experience and is in no way associated with Google, Nest, OpenWeatherMap, the Raspberry Pi Foundation, or any other company mentioned in this repository.